BellaMrx/Basics_of_React/README.md

    const appContext = React.createContext();
   ```

-The context is integrated via the `provider component`, in which the context for the elements in the component tree is made available.
+The context is integrated via the `provider` component, in which the context for the elements in the component tree is made available.
 For the data in the context, some values were placed in `user` and these were transferred to the provider as a `value` prop.

   ```
   ...